Location – 33°57’24.9″N 83°12’33.3″W

 Hawkes Creek Farm Cycling Trail Rules

-B. Only ride the trails on ODD numbered days (Nov.
-3, May 15, etc.).
-This is a multi-use trail.
-Horses may be on the trail on EVEN numbered days.
+B. This is a multi-use trail.
+Horses may be on the trail any day of the week.
 If you do come upon a horse at anytime, STOP AND DISMOUNT.
 Let the horse get by or go around you!

 C. This is a privately maintained trail.
-Take care of it as much as possible by not littering, not riding after or during heavy rains nand removing debri.
+Take care of it as much as possible by not littering, not riding after or during heavy rains and removing debris.

-H. It is recommended you do not bring dogs at all
+G. It is recommended you do not bring dogs at all.

 2. LEAVE NO TRACE.
 Be sensitive to the dirt beneath you.
 Even on open (legal) trails, you should not ride under conditions where you will leave evidence of your passing, such as on certain soils after a rain.
 Recognize different types of soils and trail construction; practice low-impact cycling.
 This also means staying on existing trails and not creating new ones.
 Don’t cut switchbacks.
 Be sure to pack out at least as much as you pack in.